chrisjackson-pellicle/filter_chimeras/README.md

                         retained after filtering contig hits via
                         <min_seq_length> for chimera detection to be
                         performed.
-Default is: 0.8 --min_contig_number_percentage MIN_CONTIG_NUMBER_PERCENTAGE
+Default is: 0.8 --min_sequence_number_percentage MIN_SEQUENCE_NUMBER_PERCENTAGE
-                        The minimum percentage of the total number of contig hits remaining for a given paralog after filtering contig hits via <min_seq_length> for chimera detection to be performed.Default is: 0.8 --min_samples_threshold MIN_SAMPLES_THRESHOLD
+                        The minimum percentage of the total number of constituent stitched sequences that need to be retained for a given paralog after filtering its constituent stitched sequences via <min_seq_length>.
+                        If less than this percentage, no mapping and chimera detection will be performed.
+Default is: 0.8 --min_samples_threshold MIN_SAMPLES_THRESHOLD
                         For a given gene, the minimum percentage of total samples to have >= <min_num_paralogs_per_sample> non-